-Delhi Assembly elections: Voting begins in 13,766 polling stations
+Delhi Assembly elections: 8.10% voter turnout recorded till 9 am

 The Jangpura seat will see a contest between Aam Aadmi Party leader Manish Sisodia, BJP candidate Tarvinder Singh Marwah and the Congress’ Farhad Suri.

-Key contenders for the Greater Kailash seat were Aam Aadmi Party leader and Delhi minister Saurabh Bhardwaj, the BJP’s Shikha Rai and the Congress’ Garvit Singhvi.
+Key contenders for the Greater Kailash seat are Aam Aadmi Party leader and Delhi minister Saurabh Bhardwaj, the BJP’s Shikha Rai and the Congress’ Garvit Singhvi.

 Delhi had recorded a voter turnout of 62.59% in the 2020 Assembly elections and 56% in the 2024 Lok Sabha elections.